-The Cochiti are a Keresan-speaking tribe and their pueblo is located on the west bank of the Rio Grande River, about 35 miles southwest of Santa Fe, New Mexico.
-It is the northernmost Keresan Pueblo in New Mexico.
+The Cochiti are a Keresan-speaking tribe, and their pueblo is located on the west bank of the Rio Grande, about 35 miles southwest of Santa Fe, New Mexico.
+It is the northernmost Keresan Pueblo in the state.

-Before the earliest Spanish explorations, their ancestors divided into two groups, one branch going southward, where they built the pueblo of Katishtya (later called San Felipe), while the other took refuge on the Potrero Viejo, a mesa in north-central New Mexico, where they established a temporary pueblo known as Hanut Cochiti, about 12 miles northwest of the present-day Cochiti Pueblo.
-Later, this group moved again about to six miles southeast of the present Cochiti Pueblo, where they were found by Spanish explorer Juan de Oñate in 1598.
+Before the earliest Spanish explorations, their ancestors divided into two groups, one branch going southward, where they built the pueblo of Katishtya (later called San Felipe).
+At the same time, the other took refuge on the Potrero Viejo, a mesa in north-central New Mexico, where they established a temporary pueblo known as Hanut Cochiti, about 12 miles northwest of the present-day Cochiti Pueblo.
+Later, this group moved again about six miles southeast of the present Cochiti Pueblo, where they were found by Spanish explorer Juan de Oñate in 1598.

 The Cochiti took an active part in the Pueblo Revolt of 1680 but remained in their pueblo for 15 months after the outbreak.
 When they learned of the return of Governor Otertnin to reconquer New Mexico, they retreated with the Keresan tribes of San Felipe and Santo Domingo (now called Kewa), re-enforced by some Tewa from San Marcos and by Tigua from Taos and Picuris, to the Potrero Viejo.

-Visitors are welcome at the 1628 San Buenaventura de Cochiti Mission Church and during certain ceremonies, as well as at Cochiti Lake.
+Visitors are welcome at the 1628 San Buenaventura de Cochiti Mission Church, during certain ceremonies, and at Cochiti Lake.
 Photos and sketching are prohibited.